Lobbying in the United States: Revolving door

+Revolving Door Phenomenon

+The Revolving Door Phenomenon refers to someone moving from a private sector to a public sector or from a public sector to a private sector.
+In 2019 a study showed that approximately 29% of former House of representative members become lobbyist and 34% of former Senators of Congress become lobbyist.
+Those in public sectors may favor corporations preferentially, in hopes of future employment with the corporation after finishing their tenure.

 Numerous reports chronicle the revolving door phenomenon.
 A 2011 estimate suggested that nearly 5,400 former congressional staffers had become federal lobbyists over a ten-year period, and 400 lawmakers made a similar jump.
 It is a "symbiotic relationship" in the sense that lobbying firms can exploit the "experience and connections gleaned from working inside the legislative process", and lawmakers find a "ready pool of experienced talent."
 There is movement in the other direction as well: one report found that 605 former lobbyists had taken jobs working for lawmakers over a ten-year period.
 A study by the London School of Economics found 1,113 lobbyists who had formerly worked in lawmakers' offices.
 The lobbying option is a way for staffers and lawmakers to "cash in on their experience", according to one view.
 Before the 1980s, staffers and aides worked many years for congresspersons, sometimes decades, and tended to stay in their jobs; now, with the lure of higher-paying lobbying jobs, many would quit their posts after a few years at most to "go downtown."